project-gemmi/gemmi/docs/utils.rst

 Details
 -------

-The overview above skipped a few details:
+The overview above skipped a few details.

-* while the WCN method is consistently called WCN, the Halle's method was named LDM (local density model) in the original paper, and is called CN (contact number) in some other papers.
-CN is memorable when comparing with WCN (which adds 'W' -- weighting).
+* While the WCN method is consistently called WCN, the Halle's method was named LDM (local density model) in the original paper, and is called CN (contact number) in some other papers.
+CN is memorable when comparing with WCN (which adds 'W' -- weighting) and with ACN (which adds 'A' -- atomic).
-  Weiss named his procedure ACN (atomic contact model).

-* These method are used as either "atomic", i.e. per-atom (for predicting B-factors, etc.) or per-residue (for evolutionary rate, etc.).
-In the latter case one needs to decide what point of the residue to use as a reference, but here we do only per-atom calculations.
+* These method are used either per-atom (for predicting B-factors, etc.) or per-residue (for evolutionary rate, etc.).
+  So having "A" in ACN clarifies how it is used.
+  To calculate the contact number per-residue one needs to pick a reference point in the residue (Cβ, the center of mass or something else), but here we do only per-atom calculations.

 * The CN method requires a cut-off, and the cut-off values vary widely,